-The main site for documentation about the SECCHI software is the wiki section of the SECCHI website, particularly in the Data Processing and Analysis section.
+The main site for documentation about the SECCHI software is the data analysis section of the SECCHI website.
 Users are encouraged to visit that site to learn about the SECCHI software library.
 Here we outline a few of the basic routines important for COR1 data analysis, to help people get started using COR1 data.

 The environment variable $SECCHI_LZ points to the top of the SECCHI data tree.
 Beneath this top directory is a series of directories containing the FITS images, separated by spacecraft, telescope, type of image, and date.
 For example, a COR1 file could be found in the directory $SECCHI_LZ/L0/a/seq/cor1/20070710/, where the pathname parts have the following meanings:

-A complete description of the organization of the data archive can be found on the SECCHI wiki.
+A complete description of the organization of the data archive can be found here.

 Some sites, such as NRL, may instead use the environment variable $secchi, which will point to a directory containing a subdirectory called "lz", which will in turn contain the directory tree described above.